C Language Important Question Answer for BCA 2nd Semester

 1d array memory represent

-4) Explain difference between Binary File and text files.
+4) Explain the difference between Binary files and text files.

 Ans.
-There are some difference between Binary File and text files.
+There are some differences between Binary files and text files.

 Text file Binary File